 We say, “They don’t like me.
 I can feel it.”

-We don’t say, “Now I’m thinking about a future I know nothing about.”
+We don’t say, “Now I’m imagining a future I know nothing about.”

-We think, “It’ll be better once I get a new job.”
+We say, “It’ll be better once I get a new job.”

-But what if all of these - beliefs, comparisons, identities, regrets, fantasies, ideals - what if none of them are “you”?
-What if they’re just familiar clouds in your blue sky?
+But what if all of these – beliefs, comparisons, identities, regrets, fantasies, ideals – what if none of them are you?
+What if they’re just familiar clouds passing through your blue sky?
 Habits.
 What if you don’t need to control them, argue with them, or even change them?

 Just a passing appearance in awareness.

-And what if the real peace comes not from fixing your thinking, but from noticing its nature - and seeing yourself as the space it moves through.
-The infinite container in which all of these thoughts arise and then disappear back into.
+And what if true peace doesn’t come from fixing your thinking – but from noticing its nature?From recognizing that you are not the thought, but the space it moves through.
+The infinite container in which all thought arises…and dissolves again.

-I promise you - when we start to see this, life changes.
+Not to dismiss thought.
+But to see it.
+And I promise – when we start to see this, life changes.

-Maybe, if you want to, try to catch yourself when something makes you react strongly this week - pausing mid-email, mid-judgment, mid-impulse - see if you can whisper to yourself: “What if this is just a thought?"
+Maybe, if you like, try catching yourself when something provokes a strong reaction this week – pause mid-email, mid-judgment, mid-impulse – and gently whisper to yourself: “What if this is just a thought?”

 Much love,